Funny Stories by Dick Oakes, Jr.

 EMPLOYMENT

-Big Ed's Barbeque.
-Waitress needed, someone who doesn't nose around and ask a lot of questions.
-Call Hole 9913.
+Big Ed's BBQ Shack is looking for a part-time waitress.
+Someone who doesn't nose around and ask a lot of difficult questions.
+Call Lankville Rougher Area, 5-2100.

 EMPLOYMENT